jeremy-w/orthic/manual.md

 {% endfor %}

 ## Specimen of Fully-Written Style
 The preceding rules and examples will enable the student to read the (1) specimen of writing given on the opposite page, of which this page is a (2) key.
-Every word of this specimen is written in full letter for letter (3) just ad it is here spelt.
+Every word of this specimen is written in full letter for letter (3) just as it is here spelt.
 Nothing is left out.
 The small figures in (4) brackets show where each line of the shorthand ends, so that the stu-(5)dent may have no difficulty finding his place in the key, if (6) he happens to be at a loss to make out a word.
 (7)

 The ability to write any word in full just as it is spelt, is (8) of the greatest value, especially for the correct spelling of proper (9) names and foreign words, which is often a serious matter, (10) and is quite impossible in any phonetic system.
 (11)